-WATER QUALITY - BLACKWATER (upstream of SA)
+WATER QUALITY - BLACKWATER

 High flows across New South Wales and Victoria have mobilised large amounts of organic matter from the floodplain into the River Murray.
-The breakdown of organic matter consumes dissolved oxygen, which has led to low levels of oxygen in the water and dark discolouration (blackwater).
-Blackwater events like this occur naturally but can cause fish to die.
-The impacts could be widespread and possibly extend downstream into South Australia.
+The breakdown of organic matter consumes dissolved oxygen, which has led to low levels of oxygen in the water and a dark discolouration - known as blackwater.